JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the best practice now?**

-* Consider a C library with a `library.package` which declares a `cstructName` forward declaration.
+* Consider a C library with a `library.package` that declares a `cstructName` forward declaration.
   Previously, it was possible to import it directly from the library with `import library.package.cstructName`.
   Now, you can only use a special forward declaration package for that: `import cnames.structs.cstructName`.
   The same is true for `objcnames`.